onzfonz/comp227/src/content/7/en/part7e.md

 ![npm outdated output of patientor](../../images/7/33x.png)

-The dependencies can be brought up to date by updating the file <i>package.json</i>.
+The dependencies can be brought up to date by updating the file *package.json*.
-The best way to do that is by using a tool called *npm-check-updates*.
+The best way to do that is by using a tool called ***npm-check-updates***.
 It can be installed globally by running the command

 ```bash